About us

 In 1981 a group of parents of brain-injured adults in Gloucestershire met to share their experiences.
 They created a vision to support survivors of acquired brain injury, their families, carers and friends through the provision of on-going, long term therapeutic enablement activities, respite care and specialist advice and support.
 They worked in partnership with health care professionals and statutory partners to design a service.
 In 1988 Headway Cotswold Trust (trading as Headway Gloucestershire) became a registered charity (299805) and incorporated as a limited company (02274966).

-Headway Gloucestershire provide specialist services and support aimed to improve the lives of survivors of acquired brain injury in Gloucestershire; their partners, families, friends and carers.
+We will achieve our Vision by providing specialist services and support to improve the lives of people with an acquired brain injury in Gloucestershire; their partners, families, friends and carers.

-• Advise other professionals and carers on how best to support head injury survivors.
+• Advise, support, and educate other professionals and carers on how best to support people living with an acquired brain injury.

-• Support carers on an individual and a group basis.
+• Support family members on an individual and group basis.

-• Organise social events for survivors and their families.
+• Organise social events for people living with an acquired brain injury and their families.

 Our Current Services: